otaviowillow/rb-kids/src/pages/latest-updates/covid-19-parent-policies-procedures.md

  In addition to the RB Kids Parent Policies and Procedures, which can be found at www.rbkids.ca, the following policies and procedures are effective immediately and will be in place throughout the Covid-19 pandemic.
 These policies and procedures may change at any time due to the current Covid-19 situation.

 **Covid-19 Specific Health & Illness**

 •	Parents and caregivers must assess their child daily for symptoms of common cold, influenza, Covid-19, or other infectious respiratory diseases before sending them to childcare.
 Childcare staff will ask you questions regarding your child’s health each day.

-•	Children with a fever or 2 more symptoms of covid-19 must stay home until symptoms resolve or 10 days, whichever is longest.
-Symptoms include the following: respiratory illness, gastrointestinal, fever, cough, runny nose, fatigue, and/or muscle aches.
+• Children with the following symptoms of Covid-19 should stay home for 10-14 days or receive a negative Covid-19 test.
+Fever, cough, chills, loss of sense of smell or taste, or difficulty breathing.

-•	If a child has only one symptom (excluding fever) of covid-19, children may return to childcare after symptoms subside and have been in good health for 48 hours with no other symptoms.
+• Children with only one of the following symptoms of Covid-19 may return to childcare after symptoms subside and have been in good health for 48 hours with no other symptoms.
+Sore throat, loss of appetite, headache, body aches, extreme fatigue or tiredness, nausea or vomiting, diarrhea.

+• Children who develop two or more symptoms of Covid-19 should stay home for 10-14 days or receive a negative Covid-19 test.
+Sore throat, loss of appetite, headache, body aches, extreme fatigue or tiredness, nausea or vomiting, diarrhea.

-•	In the event of a negative Covid-19 test (physician's note must be provided), children may return to the facility once symptoms have improved, even if it is less than 10 days.
-Children must be in good health for 48 hours prior to returning.
+• In the event of a negative Covid-19 test, children may return to the facility once symptoms have improved, even if it is less than 10 days.
+Children must be in good health for 48 hours before returning and be able to participate in all aspects of the program.
 48 hours begins after the last bout of their symptom (vomiting, diarrhea, etc.)

 •	Children, parents, and household members must not enter the childcare if they have symptoms of Covid-19 or have traveled outside of Canada in the last 14 days or have been identified by public health as a close contact of a person with a confirmed case of Covid-19.

 •	If anyone in your household has been required to self-isolate for 10 days-14 days, your child must remain away from the childcare until the isolation period has past and they are symptom-free.

 •	Please notify the Director of the childcare if your child or anyone in the child’s immediate household tests positive for Covid-19.

 **If your child becomes ill while at childcare, we will take the following steps:**